About

 Skills and education

 Many of my investigations are based on data and documents obtained through public records requests.
 I’ve brought successful lawsuits against the FBI and the CIA under the Freedom of Information Act, and I usually have dozens of open records requests at a given time.
-I’ve led trainings on public records at NBC News, ThinkProgress, Boston University and American University.
+I’ve led trainings on public records at NBC News, Hearst Newspapers, ThinkProgress, Boston University and American University.

 I’ve also done workshops on digital security and source protection for the GroundTruth Project, InsideClimate News, Texas Observer and ThinkProgress.